15 min read

 Context

-I started BatchLab with Monica Chacin (business operations and SEO strategy) and Adrian Duran (positioning and domain expertise) because the three of us kept arriving at the same question from different angles: if you cannot stop AI systems from consuming your content, can you at least make sure they consume it on your terms?
-Structure it.
-Annotate it.
-Make it machine-readable.
-Control the metadata, the attribution, the context.
+I started BatchLab with Monica Chacin (business operations and SEO strategy) and Adrian Duran (positioning and domain expertise).
+The three of us kept arriving at the same question from different angles: if you cannot stop AI systems from consuming your content, can you at least make sure they consume it on your terms?
 The project was accepted into the Tetuan Valley Startup School, which provided structured business validation alongside the technical development.

-The problem was that this premise, while strategically sound, was ahead of the market.
+The premise was strategically sound but ahead of the market.
 The tools did not exist.
 The category did not have a name.
-And the people who needed it most — developers responsible for content pipelines and deployment — were not being served by the existing SEO ecosystem, which was built for marketers who work in graphical interfaces.
+And the people who needed it most — developers responsible for content pipelines and deployment — were not being served by the existing SEO/SEM ecosystem, which was built for marketers who work in graphical interfaces.

-I mapped 28 competitors across the space — from file conversion APIs like CloudConvert and FreeConvert, to SEO platforms like Ahrefs and Screaming Frog, to image optimization services like ShortPixel and Cloudinary.
-None of them combined batch processing, structured output generation, and AI-readiness into a single developer workflow.
+I mapped 28 competitors across the space.
+None combined batch processing, structured output generation, and AI-readiness into a single developer workflow.
 The closest competitors sold individual conversions or dashboards.
 Nobody was building a pipeline that a developer could drop into CI/CD and forget about.

 Primary interfaceBatch pipelinesAI-ready outputCI/CD native